A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: The doubling dimension of approximate core hubs

 The aim of this section is to give a proof of \autoref{thm:doubling_dim} by showing that for any town $T\in\mc{T}$ there is a set $X_T\subseteq T$ of approximate core hubs with bounded doubling dimension.
 We first define the set $X_T$ and then compare its properties with those of the core hubs.
 In particular, even though we obtain the approximate core hubs by shifting the core hubs to positions nearby, the resulting set is still locally sparse on each level.
 In addition, they are also \emph{locally nested}.
 Roughly speaking, this means that within a small ball of radius $\eps r_i$ for some level $i$, all approximate core hubs above level $i$ are ``nested'', i.e., contained in one another.
 This property will help us in bounding the doubling dimension of $X_T$ independently of the aspect ratio.

 The set $X_T$ of a town $T$ of level $j$ is the union of sets $X_T^i$, one for each level $i\in\{1,\ldots,j-1\}$, which are defined inductively as follows in \autoref{alg:xt}.
 We call a vertex in $X_T^i$ an \emph{approximate core hub of $T$ on level~$i$}.
-Recall that $C_i$ is the core of $T$ at level $i$ (\autoref{dfn:core}), and $C_0 = \emptyset$ since there are no hubs on level $0$.
+Recall that $C_i$ is the core of $T$ at level $i$ (\autoref{dfn:core}), and $C_0 = \emptyset$ since the sprawl is empty on level $0$.

 Note that this definition of $X_T$ fulfills the two properties of \autoref{thm:doubling_dim} that there must be an approximate core hub $h'\in X_T$ within distance $\eps r_i$ of each core hub $h$ of level $i$ and that $X_T$ can be computed in polynomial time.
 Note also that $X_T^i\subseteq \bigcup_{l=1}^i C_l\cap\spc(r_l)$, and hence the vertices in $X_T^i$ are core hubs, but not necessarily core hubs of level $i$.
 The main benefit of shifting core hubs to approximate core hubs is that for any town $T\in\mc{T}$ on level $j$, the set system $\{X_T^i\}_{i=1}^j$ is \emph{locally nested} as we explain in the following lemma.